-Board member – Kirsten Bacon
+Chairperson – Kirsten Bacon

 Kirsten Bacon is a senior college teacher who has worked with classes from Primary to TAFE in both the public and independent sectors.
 Kirsten has a long association with Lambert School.
 She is passionate about offering children opportunities to have real authentic educational experiences that engage children in their education.
 In her current professional role she is working with young adults providing experiences that empower them to make good decisions based on their school learning.
 Kirsten is excited about her new role as chairperson and looking forward to being a part of the ongoing development and progress of the school.

-Board member – Kate Gillham
+Deputy Chairperson – Kate Gillham